ArodonnaArena/Makben/WARP.md

 2. **Section Components** (`src/components/sections/`):
    - Each major page section is a separate component
-   - Sections: Hero, About, Experience, Skills, Achievements, CV, Projects, Contact
+   - Sections: Hero, About, Experience, Skills, Achievements, CV, Projects, VideoGallery, Contact
    - All sections are imported and rendered in `src/app/page.tsx`

 3. **UI Components** (`src/components/ui/`):